MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Qualitative Case Studies

 \section{Qualitative Case Studies}

-To address the issues of under-representations of user role, we select several examples under the same item for case study.
+To address the issues of under-representation of user roles, we select several examples under the same item for the case study.
 Since the personalized retriever in \citet{xie2023prag} produces a latent query for a user-item pair, we train the \textit{embedding interpreter} as \citet{xie2023prag} proposes to translate the query to a set of keywords: We input the latent query into the embedding interpreter and list the output keywords.
-In implementation, it generates 5 keywords and then keeps only those appearing in the retrieved reviews, therefore the displayed keywords may be less than five.
+In the implementation, it generates 5 keywords and then keeps only those appearing in the retrieved reviews, therefore, the displayed keywords may be fewer than five.
 In the enhanced \tbf{+RAG} model, we treat the prefix model as the retriever and utilize \texttt{GPT-4} as the reader.
 We augment only MAPLE and PRAG with this setup.
 For MAPLE, we encode its explanation with \texttt{all-mpnet-base-v2} \footnote{\url{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}} and then treat them as queries to fetch the top-10 most similar reviews from the user and item history review pools, respectively.
 See \ref{fig:maple+rag} for illustration.
-For PRAG personalized retriever, we use its proposed item-marginalization variant (subtracting the mean of latent queries generated for the same item to highlight distinctiveness for each item) to retrieve pertinent reviews from the user and item pool.
+For PRAG personalized retriever, we use its proposed item-marginalization variant (i.e., subtract the mean of latent queries generated for the same item, and use it as the query embedding so as to highlight the /textit{distinctiveness} of each item) to retrieve pertinent reviews from the user and item pool.